As local guides living in New York City, my colleagues and I love the option of using the NYC Ferry (formerly the East River Ferry) to travel around.

 - Bicycle ticket $1.00 one-way

-One-way tickets include free transfers within the NYC Ferry system for up to 90 minutes once you start your one-way trip.
+One-way tickets include free transfers within the NYC Ferry system for up to 120 minutes once you start your one-way trip.
+You cannot transfer if you purchase a round-trip ticket.

 For additional information about tickets, click here.